RogueStar112/reading-notes/README.md

 This is where I will put my reading notes throughout my journey in Tech Educators.
 This may sound cliche or patronizing, but I do believe that this journey is not entirely of my own accord, as teamwork is valuable to success.
 I wish all of those taking part in the course success and enjoyment throughout!

-## Reminders to foster a growth mindset

-A growth mindset is believing you can improve through hard work.
-It's like looking after and growing a plant- you need to water and give it adequate sunlight.
-Just like with coding, you give yourself time to read how to code and apply what is learnt.

-1. Challenge is inevitable.
-Embrace it, rather than run away from it.
-2. Accept failure as part of the learning journey.
-Nobody's perfect.
-3. Plan what you seek out to do.

 ## Lesson Notes - Table of Contents

 ### Code 102 Reading Notes